 Let's answer that with a question we can all relate to.

 Which of these sounds easier?

 Your client sends you homepage content, so you start building their site.

-You create the About and Services page, but realise that the images they’ve provided are watermarked with a stock image site logo.
+You create the About and Services page but realize that the images they’ve provided are watermarked with a stock image site logo.
 So you send off an email to get the right ones.

-Ten minutes later you’re building the contact form and realise you don’t know which email the contact form should go to.
+Ten minutes later you’re building the contact form and realize you don’t know which email the contact form should go to.
 Off goes another email.

 In the footer there are some social media links.
 You dig through 30 emails to find them, but they aren’t there.
 You send another email.